Manage your budget

 Cut your heating costs

 Switch energy suppliers, the Energy Helpline advise on this and can even do it for you ring 0300 123 1234.
 You can also hang thermal curtains, stick radiator foil behind radiators to maximise heat output, fit draught excluder round your windows and doors.
-See pages 47-50 in the Golden Guide for energy advice, grants and the Oil Can energy bulk buying scheme in Northumberland.
+See pages 48-49 in the Golden Guide Northumberland 2018 or see pages 46-47 in the Golden Guide Newcastle & North Tyneside, 2017 for energy advice, grants and the Oil Can energy bulk buying scheme in Northumberland.

 Mobile phone tariffs

 The phone networks compete fiercely for your business so give them a ring and see if you can get a cheaper deal.
 If you already have a decent phone handset, SIM-only tariffs are excellent value for money.